Skipper-116/saf/README.md

 ## Prerequisites
 Before you begin, make sure you have the following installed on your system:

-1. PHP: Install PHP by following the official documentation for your operating system.
+1. PHP: Install PHP 8.2.0 by following the official documentation.
 2. Composer: Install Composer by following the official documentation.
 3. Git: Install Git by following the official documentation.